 - ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants.
 Capital standards, exam schedules, and other supervisory requirements should be based on the pro forma risk profile and business plan of the applicant and not on a standard policy that applies to all de novo bank applicants.

-As the number of community banks dwindles and more communities lose local banks, ICBA is concerned that the FDIC has approved only two applicants for deposit insurance in the past four years.
+As the number of community banks dwindles and more communities lose local banks, ICBA is concerned that the FDIC has approved only nine applicants for deposit insurance in the past four years.
 This is a dramatic shift from many years of de novo bank formation averaging over 170 per year.
 Even in the depths of the savings and loan crisis in the 1980s, when 1,800 banks and savings institutions failed, an average of 196 de novo banks and savings institutions were formed annually from 1984 through 1992.

 ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants that is based on the pro forma risk profile and business plan of the applicant.
 There should be no arbitrary requirement for “upfront” capitalization, rather, it should be based on the risk profile of the applicant.
 ICBA won a victory when, in response to our advocacy, the FDIC changed its de novo bank policy and stated that applicants do not need to provide upfront capitalization sufficient to maintain a Tier 1 leverage capital ratio of at least 8 percent for the first seven years of operation.
 Instead, the initial capital raised by a proposed institution can be a Tier 1 leverage capital ratio of 8 percent through the first three years of operation.
 Also, the business plan submitted with the application can cover the first three years of operation, not the first seven years.
-ICBA commends the FDIC for this change in de novo bank policy and for holding three de novo bank outreach meetings during 2016 to encourage de novo bank applications.
-ICBA will continue to monitor the implementation of the policy to determine whether further changes are necessary.
+However, the FDIC must do more to streamline the de novo bank application process.

 Staff Contact: Chris Cole